shaked-sharon/devops-aws-terraform/README.md

 cloud_manager.py          # Main menu: Local + AWS integration
 configs/instances.json    # Local records (auto-created)
 logs/app.log              # Log file (auto-created)
-src/machine.py            # Validation model for local machines requirements.txt          # Python dependencies
+requirements.txt          # Python dependencies
 ```

 ---

 ## Project Notes
-- This AWS module continues my earlier **local VM simulator** project (linked above).
+- This AWS module continues my earlier **local VM simulator** project (https://github.com/shaked-sharon/devops-automation.git)
-  The local mode remains available inside `cloud_manager.py` to demonstrate input validation
+  The local mode (created in first project) remains available inside `cloud_manager.py` to demonstrate input validation
-  and configuration handling, but the actual infrastructure is now deployed on AWS using Terraform.
+  & configuration -- actual infrastructure is deployed on AWS via Terraform
 - The EC2 **OS** is fixed to **Ubuntu** (Terraform AMI).
-- The **SSH port** is fixed to **22**, and **TCP 5001** is open for testing a future app.
+- The **SSH port** is fixed to **22**, and **TCP 5001** is open for testing future app.
 - **Backups** default to enabled in local records for simplicity.
-- The `SecurityGroups` column in the EC2 list displays inbound TCP ports for each instance.
+- The `SecurityGroups` column in the EC2 list displays inbound TCP ports for each instance
-- Terraform’s `public_ip` output matches the same value shown in the EC2 listing table.
+- Terraform’s `public_ip` output matches the same value shown in the EC2 listing table
 - SSH (22) and TCP 5001 are open to 0.0.0.0/0 for grading purposes only.
       - In production, restrict these to specific CIDR ranges or a bastion host.
+- Assumes a default VPC exists in region `eu-central-1`
+      - If your account has no default VPC, create one / update Terraform to use specific subnet ID

 ---